jina-ai/example-video-search/README.md

 In this example, Jina is used to implement a video search system.
-Videos can be indexed and afterwards searched by text inputs. jina searches both the image frames and the audio of the video and returns the matched video and a timestamp.
+Videos can be indexed and afterwards searched by text inputs.
+Jina searches both the image frames and the audio of the video and returns the matched video and a timestamp.

 _____